Upper Hunter Shire: Current composition and election method

-Upper Hunter Shire Council is composed of nine Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the council.
-The most recent election was held on 10 September 2016 and the makeup of the council is as follows:
+Upper Hunter Shire Council is composed of nine councillors elected by Optional Preferential Voting as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 4 December 2021 and the makeup of the council is as follows:

-At the 2016 election, there were 10,094 people enrolled to vote in the local government area.
-The current Council, elected in 2016, in order of election, is: